Abhinay2341/Abhinay2341/README.md

 - 👋 Hi, I’m @Abhinay
-- 👀 I’m interested in web dev and UI/UX Design
+- 👀 I’m interested in web dev,UI/UX Design and software development.
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Dsa
-- 💞️ I’m looking to collaborate on web dev
+- 🔭 I’m currently working on Design and fabrication of air quality management system for clean room using machine learning algorithms.
 - 📫 How to reach me baffledabhinaywanders@gmail.com

 <!---